sganesh089/oktaCIAM/README.md

 - API testing with Postman
 - Tenant configuration export using `a0deploy` CLI

+## Architecture
+The solution is based on a CIAM architecture that includes:
+- Multiple Auth0 Organizations (Org A & Org B)
+- Machine-to-Machine (M2M) applications
+- Postman used as the API client for testing OAuth flows
+- Auth0 Forms for login and user journey customization
+- Tenant configuration exported and stored in GitHub for backup and version control

 ## Architecture Diagram
 <img width="891" height="589" alt="image" src="https://github.com/user-attachments/assets/976004da-9dbc-4b79-b4e9-ad060f93d5e7" />